amitch35/AcornArranger-next/docs/ui-plan.md

 ## 📋 **Key Architectural Decisions**

 ### **Read-Only Entities:**
-- **Staff**: Synced from ResortCleaning/Homebase, no local editing
+- **Staff**: Synced to database from ResortCleaning/Homebase, no local editing
-- **Properties**: Synced from ResortCleaning, limited editing for scheduling optimization
+- **Properties**: Synced from to database from ResortCleaning, limited editing for scheduling optimization
 - **Services**: Read-only, used as filters only

 ### **Core Functionality:**